5 Dealing with messy data

 exp(30)

-Scientific notation is a convenient way to display large numbers, but it’s not always desirable.
+Scientific notation is a convenient way to display very large and very small numbers, but it’s not always desirable.
 If you just want to print the number, the format function can be used to convert it to a character, suppressing scientific notation:

 format(7000000, scientific = FALSE)